keboola/developers-docs/extend/generic-extractor/running.md

 - Clone this repository: `git clone https://github.com/keboola/generic-extractor.git`.
 - Switch to the created directory: `cd generic-extractor`.
-- Build the container: `docker-compose build`.
+- Build the container: `docker compose build`.
-- Install dependencies locally: `docker-compose run --rm extractor composer install`.
+- Install dependencies locally: `docker compose run --rm extractor composer install`.
 - Create a **data folder** for configuration: `mkdir data`.

 To run the built container:

 - Create a configuration file `config.json` in the **data folder**.
-- Run the extraction: `docker-compose run --rm extractor`.
+- Run the extraction: `docker compose run --rm extractor`.
 - You will find the extracted data in the `out/tables` sub-directory of the **data folder**.

-Before running the extractor again, it is recommended to clear the `out` directory by running `docker-compose run --rm extractor rm -rf data/out`.
+Before running the extractor again, it is recommended to clear the `out` directory by running `docker compose run --rm extractor rm -rf data/out`.

 ## Running Examples
 [All examples](https://github.com/keboola/generic-extractor/tree/master/doc) referenced in this documentation are actually runnable against the proper API.
 Because